jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added color: #000; to the SELECT and INPUT SUBMIT to fix issues with iOS browser.
 * Commented out the logic to add global messages to save the bandwidth of the commented-out message in the file and fixed the Search box spacing.
 * Added Illinois to the drop down list and created necessary IL JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Richmond, VA to the drop down list and created necessary RIC JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.